-To assess the presence of hydrocarbons, SGBU plans to drill an appraisal well, Chuditch-2, in 68 meters of water using a Jack-Up Rig.
-The well is expected to reach 3,000m in depth to analyze gas reserves and confirm commercial viability.
+To assess the presence of hydrocarbons, SGBU plans to drill an appraisal well, Chuditch-2, in 68 meters of water using a jack-up rig.
+The well is expected to reach 3,010m in depth to analyze gas reserves and confirm commercial viability.

-Given its potential environmental impact, the project has been classified as Category A, requiring a full Environmental Impact Assessment (EIA) to formulate Environmental Impact Statement (EIS) and Environmental Management Plan (EMP) to ensure sustainable and responsible exploration activities.
+Given its potential environmental impact, the project has been classified as Category A, requiring a full Environmental Impact Assessment (EIA) to formulate Environmental Impact Statement (EIS) and Environmental Management Plan (EMP) to ensure sustainable and responsible appraisal drilling activities.

-The drilling campaign is scheduled for Q2 2025 with the Rig mobilization, drilling and well testing anticipated to last around 40 days with about 120 personnels on rig.
+The drilling campaign is scheduled for Q3 2025 with the Rig mobilization, drilling and well testing anticipated to last around 44 days.
 SGBU will obtain all regulatory approvals and have mitigation strategies in place before execution.
 The successful completion of this well will provide critical data for the future development of Timor-Leste's natural gas resources.

-The project will include necessary infrastructure for drilling support, such as logistics centres and supply bases in
+The project will include necessary infrastructure for drilling support, such as logistics centers and supply bases in Australia.